vocabexpresshaxer/testing2/README.md

 Features:
 -
-* 2 Powerful Search Methods
+* 2 Powerful Search Methods (Typically ~85%, Higher Accuracy than HQuack)
+* Powerful Server running 24/7
+* Server running Gigabit internet speeds
 * AI can detect Anti-Bot questions
 * AI picks the best of the two search methods based on the type of question, giving a 85+% accurancy (on average)
-* Powerful Server running 24/7
-* Server running Gigabit internet speeds
 * New features and search methods constantly being created and optimised to give you the edge over other competitors
 * The bot runs on our servers, not your wifi, meaning it is impossible for you to get banned for cheating.
 * Regulary updated to bypass new restrictions / measures created by HQ Trivia